IFP Alumni Tracking Study

 The IFP Knowledge Management Project

-The tracking study is part of the IFP Knowledge Management Project which includes an IFP Global Archive housed at Columbia University Libraries.
+The tracking study is part of the IFP Knowledge Management Project which includes a Ford IFP Archive housed at Columbia University Libraries.

 Learn about Columbia's Archive